EpiGardenia/Renovation/README.md

 ### Spotlight (Search in iOS home screem)
 #### Searchable
-To be able to search Renovation and action in spotlight,  we need to:
+To be able to search Action in spotlight,  we need to:
 1. Create an unique identifier
     => using objectID of Action
 2. Choose suitable attributes